 Maureen is a graduate of Green Meadow, where she has played a variety of roles since her graduation.
 She led an annual summer wilderness canoe trip for 10 years, taught health education, lectured on public health issues, and works as the school nurse.
 She received her graduate degrees in Nursing and Public Health and worked in NYC and Africa in the field of HIV/AIDS for 10 years.

 After becoming a mother, Maureen realized that the best thing for her health was to knit, sew, and crochet, and she eventually enrolled in the Applied Arts Program at the Fiber Craft Studio.
-Her four children attend Green Meadow.
+Three of her four children attend Green Meadow.

 HIGH SCHOOL APPLIED ARTS